alexnathanson/JustTheCalendar/README.md

 # Just The Calendar

 * a browser extension that only shows you your Facebook events.
-Allows you to minimize your FB presence without FOMO.
+Allows you to minimize your FB presence without FOMO and view your events without a million distractions.

+# to do
+* sort by time
+* fix RB's problem
+* hyperlink event listings
+* get individual event id api working